Physician Assistant Resume Guide + Tips + Example

 • Use keywords from the job description throughout your physician assistant resume.

-• Format your physician assistant resume so that it is easy to read by ATS software and human eyes.
+• Format your physician assistant resume so that it’s ATS-friendly.

 • Lie about your physician assistant experience and skills.